 Regarding the turbo, was it a case of buying the biggest one available?

-What is it like to be a world record-holder?
+What is it like to be a world record-holder in the modified Toyota MR2?

-Nathan: “From something that started as a bit of a nostalgia trip, I’m delighted that the MR2 project has not only been thoroughly enjoyable but it’s become a business case too.
+Nathan: “From something that started as a nostalgia trip, the modified Toyota MR2 project has not only been thoroughly enjoyable but it’s become a business case too.
 I’ve brought a lot of tuning parts to market that weren’t available before, such as straight-cut dog box kits and unique DP tuning parts.

 “The competition is really intense, though, and there are a lot of people out there shooting for this record.
-But as a Toyota purist I’m particularly pleased to capture the world’s fastest title with a stock-bodied car that still has the original engine block in its original position.”
+As a Toyota purist I’m particularly pleased to capture the world’s fastest title with a stock-bodied car that still has the original engine block in its original position.”

 What are you doing to ensure you retain the title?

-Nathan: “Over the winter I made some modifications to the suspension, geometry and weight distribution, and also fitted the larger turbo.
+Nathan: “Over the winter I modified the suspension, geometry and weight distribution, and also fitted the larger turbo.
 I’ve never been one to brag about power; after all, it’s just a figure.
 I can’t tell you how many people have claimed that they’ve got a thousand horsepower but when it came to proving it they were much slower than they should be down the strip.

-“Nevertheless, I still got drawn into the whole power debate recently, which is the reason why I felt I had to post a video on social media of my MR2 on the dyno (see below).
+“Nevertheless, I have been drawn into the power debate , so I posted a video on social media of my modified Toyota MR2 on the dyno (see below).
 It set a figure of 1,046bhp at the wheels – probably around 1,200bhp at the flywheel – running on methanol fuel.

-“I reckon there’s still another 100 horsepower in the car and that we’re only limited by the injector size.
+“I reckon we could still gain another 100 horsepower and we’re only limited by the injector size.
 Just to give you an idea of the quantity of fuel the engine is already running, at peak draw each cylinder is consuming 4.4 litres of methanol a minute.
 That’s more than 17 litres a minute in total.
 Fortunately, there are a lot of quarter-miles in a minute, so the consumption doesn’t look quite so bad when you’re filling up.
 Each 200-litre drum of methanol probably lasts me about a year.”

 What will this extra power translate into in terms of time?

-Nathan: “From the data we’ve already gathered, a realistic target would be around 8.3 seconds, assuming I can get the power to the ground without the MR2 being too lively.
-The car is equipped with a laser ride height sensor, which kills the ignition if the front end rises to a certain height.
+Nathan: “A realistic target is around 8.3sec, assuming I can get the power to the ground without the car being too lively.
+The car has a laser ride height sensor, which kills the ignition if the front end rises to a certain height.
 That’s all well and good but it’s removing power from the car, so I need to find a way to keep the power coming while keeping the front end from lifting.
-The easiest option would be a wheelie bar, but as soon as I do that the car would have to be reclassified as an Outlaw and the record would be lost.
+The easiest option would be a wheelie bar, but then the car would be reclassified as an Outlaw.
+The record would be lost.

 “Everything relies on the launch.
-To give you an idea of where time comes from on the quarter-mile, the general rule is that for every tenth of a second you’re quicker in the first 60ft, you’ll be two to three tenths faster at the end of the strip.
-The quickest I’ve ever despatched the first 60ft is 1.39 seconds, so if I can get that into the 1.2 second area that’s going to make me seriously quick at the end.”
+I can give you an idea of where time comes from on the quarter-mile.
+The general rule is that for every tenth of a second you’re quicker in the first 60ft, you’ll be two to three tenths faster at the finish.
+The quickest I’ve ever despatched the first 60ft is 1.39 seconds.
+If I can get that into the 1.2 second area that’s going to make me seriously quick at the end.”

 Thanks for talking with us, Nathan.
-We really look forward to seeing how much faster the MR2 is this year…
+We really look forward to seeing how much faster the modified Toyota MR2 can go.

-Toyota People… is a series that celebrates individuals with a special enthusiasm for Toyota, whether that is related to its vehicles, philosophies, or manufacturing processes.
+Toyota People… is a series that celebrates individuals with a special enthusiasm for Toyota, its vehicles, philosophies or manufacturing processes.
 Read more Toyota People articles here.